 - In 1995, beta Pic was the only image of a disk in existence and has a completely different shape in astronomical images, resembling two flames shooting out of the star.

 - The theory that comet rings could appear offset with respect to the star was first proposed in 1999 by my colleague Prof. Mark Wyatt (Cambridge University).
 Therefore there is no reason that an astronomer in 1995 would anticipate such an observation.

 - Fomalhaut’s belt in my email is tilted downward to the lower left by approximately 21˚ from horizontal.
 My drawing also has the ellipse tilted down to the lower left, by about 27˚.

 - The star is “displaced” (offset) to the upper right relative to the geometric center of the belt.
 The dream drawing depicts this same displacement direction.

-- In the Hubble image, the ratio of the long side of the ellipse to the short side is 0.53.
+- In the Hubble image, the ratio of the short side of the ellipse to the long side is 0.53.
 In my drawing it is approximately 0.5.

 - The Fomalhaut dust ellipse in the Hubble data is brighter in the lower half than the upper half.
 My drawing has a singles line defining the lower boundary of the ellipse whereas the upper part is not defined.

 Given a limited amount of information, the explanation that is simplest and/or has the least speculation is the more likely explanation.
 For example: Information time travel is speculative, therefore another explanation exists.
 Let's take a look at other possible explanations.